-Average class size is approximately 12 in Year 13 and 16 in Year 12 and maximum numbers are in the region of 20-22.
+The average class size is approximately 12 in Year 13 and 16 in Year 12 and maximum numbers are in the region of 20-22.
 Students will have two teachers for each subject with lessons consisting of a triple and two double periods a week; a total of 4 hours 40 minutes contact time per subject.
-Home work is set every week, and we have the highest expectations of students with regards the completion of homework and the meeting of deadlines.
+Homework is set every week, and we have the highest expectations of students with regard to the completion of homework and the meeting of deadlines.
 Homework constitutes an integral element of the A level curriculum, consolidating learning in the classroom and promoting student independence.
-The ‘A’ level course has proved a successful route to Higher Education for the majority of our students.
+The A level course has proved a successful route to Higher Education for the majority of our students.

-Every year approximately two thirds of our students secure places at the prestigious Russell Group universities.
-This year 12 of our students obtained the necessary grades to take up their Oxbridge offers and 8 students gained places to study medicine.
-In addition, 24 students obtained places on Art Foundation and/or Degree courses at Art School.
+Every year approximately two-thirds of our students secure places at the prestigious Russell Group universities.
+This year 18 of our students obtained the necessary grades to take up their Oxbridge offers and 3 students gained places to study medicine.
+In addition, 22 students obtained places on Art Foundation and/or Degree courses at Art School.
 Students went on to a variety of degree courses.

-Year 12 students can expect their first week at Camden School for Girls to be full of activities that are designed to help them make new friends and settle in quickly.
+Year 12 students can expect their first week at Camden School for Girls to be full of team-building and ice-breaking exercises and activities designed to help them make new friends and settle in quickly.
 They will also have time to get to know a key figure in their two years at Camden - their tutor.
-At the end of the week they have a one to one session with their tutor to evaluate their first week in the Sixth Form.
-Team building and ice breaking exercises are followed by a lively Friday afternoon tea party where students and staff get to know each other in an informal setting.
-In th final week of September, Year 12 students go on a residential trip to Skern in Devon for three days of further team building and outdoor activities.
+At the end of the week, they have a one-to-one session with their tutor to evaluate their first week in the Sixth Form.
+In the final week of September, Year 12 students go on a residential trip to Skern in Devon for three days of further team building and outdoor activities.
 This trip is hugely popular with our students who learn to work both with their peers and school staff whilst having lots of fun.